Football club (association football)

-One of the world's most pronounced association football clubs, FC Barcelona, during a home game at their stadium Camp Nou.

 In association football, a football club (or association football club, alternatively soccer club) is a sports club that acts as an entity through which association football teams organise their sporting activities.
 The club can exist either as an independent unit or as part of a larger sports organization as a subsidiary of the parent club or organization.

 The sport of association football allows teams that partake in some sort of club activity to participate in tournaments such as leagues and other competitions.
 Teams must register their players as well as staff and other personnel to be eligible to represent the club in any activity as it regards to association football competitions.